rgborges/netprocessor/README.md

 **IMPORTANT**: This project has not any functional release yet.
 The development is a work in progress.

-The goal of this library is providing help functions and classes to make file importing and exporting easy, from and to sources and destinations.
+The goal of this library is providing help functions and classes to make file importing and exporting easy.

 ## Last developments